-Just like we get to know about the bicycles stolen on the streets and eventually those incidents emphasize us to carry heavy bike locks happened to professor Neil Barron also.
+Just like our everyday experience about the bicycles stolen on the streets.
+Later, those incidents emphasize us to carry heavy bike locks, happened to professor Neil Barron also.
 He is a former Aeronautical Engineer designer and keen cyclist.
-Out of these bicycles stories, Barren thought to create a high-security, lightweight bike lock.
+Out of these bicycles stories, Barren thought to design a high-security, lightweight bike lock.

 Barren said, “After years of research, development, and testing, my team and I created and patented a new composite material called Boaflexicore.
 It is made of layers of innovative materials that keep Liteloks lightweight but difficult to cut or break.”

 “Each layer provides additional security, meaning it can withstand sustained attack from tools like cable cutters, bolt croppers, crowbars and hacksaws.
 The locking mechanism is made from hardened steel and is very difficult to pick.”

 Litelok comes in three sizes and all are very lightweight and so has proved it is the world’s lightest silver bike lock.
 Three different sizes as follows-

 52cm (20.5 in) weighing 630g / 1.4 lb

 70cm (27.5 in) weighing 730g / 1.6 lb